Linux make Command with Examples

 Makefile Target

-2. Add object files main.o and text.o as the dependencies.
-The make command recompiles the target every time object files change.
+4. Add object files main.o and text.o as the dependencies (object files).
+The make command recompiles the target if the object files are newer than the target.

 Makefile Dependencies